-Build a Financially Sound Business
+Build a Financially Sound Business from Day One in Canada

 From bookkeeping setup and tax planning to government grants, investor readiness, and SR&ED credits — Solaris gives immigrant entrepreneurs the financial infrastructure to operate, fund, and grow their Canadian businesses with confidence.

-Talk to us on WhatsApp →Canada’s Financial System Is Complex — And the Consequences of Getting It Wrong Are Serious
+Canada’s Financial System Is Complex — And the Consequences of Getting It Wrong Are Serious

 Foreign entrepreneurs frequently underestimate the complexity of Canada’s financial and tax environment.
 GST/HST registration, corporate tax filing, payroll remittances, and CRA compliance obligations each carry penalties for non-compliance — and immigrant business owners face these without the institutional knowledge that Canadian-born entrepreneurs typically inherit.